Seeking care for stress and anxiety can cause a little of both.

 “We want to help you with your chronic and acute conditions,” she said.
 “It’s something we at Sanford can do as a team.”

-- How to find a primary care provider
+- Podcast: How to find a mental health provider

 - How to ask if someone might be thinking about suicide